 SSGA represents producers, processors, shippers and industry members of identity-preserved (IP) soybeans and specialty grains.

-Wisconsin Commercial Ports Association
+Wisconsin Commercial Ports Association (WCPA)

 The WCPA, whose membership consists of the municipal commercial ports of Wisconsin, provides a medium for the exchange of ideas, methods, information and experiences of port management in Wisconsin.